Skip to main content

 Otzma Yehudit (6/120)

 The leader is Itamar Ben-Gvir who is a settler in Israeli-occupied West Bank.
-I won’t say anymore than this.
+I don’t need to say anymore than this.
 He was convicted of supporting a terrorist group known as Kach, which espoused Kahanism, an extremist religious Zionist ideology.
 The leader of the Kach party supported the massacre of 29 palestinians.

 Noam (1/120)